malramsay64/phd-thesis/02_Dynamics/introduction.md

 ### Rotational Diffusion Constant {#sec:rotational_diffusion}

-While the values calculated for the translational diffusion constant in simulations and experiments are relatively comparable, the rotational diffusion is a little different.
+While the values calculated for the translational diffusion constant in simulations and experiments are comparable, the rotational diffusion is a little different.
-In experimental systems rather than measuring rotational diffusion $D_r$, the rotational relaxation time $\tau_r$.
+Experimental systems measure the rotational relaxation time $\tau_r$ rather than measuring rotational diffusion $D_r$.
-The equivalence of the rotational relaxation time to the diffusion constant can be made using spherical harmonics, describing the rotational relaxation function $R_l(t)$ as
+The equivalence of the rotational relaxation time to the diffusion constant can be described using spherical harmonics, representing the rotational relaxation function $R_l(t)$ as

 \begin{align}
 R_l(t) &= \langle Y_l^m(0) Y_l^{-m}(t) \rangle \\